Mimetis/Dotmim.Sync/Readme.md

 If you want to contribute or test :
 * Code is a work in progress, no available Nuget packages at this time.
-* Code is a work in progress, I found bugs every days.
+* Code is a work in progress, I find bugs every day.
 No doubt you'll find a lot, too.
 Keep calm and open an issue :)
-* Code is a work in progress, if you want to test / code / you need to install **Visual Studio 2017 Preview** to be able to target **.net standard 2.0**.
+* Code is a work in progress, if you want to test / code / you need to install **Visual Studio 2017 Preview** or higher, to be able to target **.net standard 2.0**.

 ![](Assets/VS2017.png)